 Unlike my blouse plans, none of the above pictured are in my stash, so it might be a couple months before I get to sewing up a sweatshirt.
 I love the simplicity of the Grainline Studio Linden.
 It’s a cult classic and the perfect base to experiment with trims or embellishments or go for a special, textured fabric.
 The drop-shoulder feature of the Jarrah sweater by Megan Nielsen is really similar to my current favorite RTW sweater.
 Again, this pattern is such a beautiful template for experimentation.
 I’m picturing attaching a gathered rectangle to the end of the grown-on sleeve for some fun volume.
 Itch to Stitch’s Busan Top is so beautiful and pretty much a dead ringer for my inspiration photo.
 I love the narrowed shoulder and the length of the cuff.

 The Stoffen Spektakel is next month and I can hardly wait.
 I saw this fleck fleece back sweatshirting there last year, so fingers crossed it’s there this year!
-If not I’ll have to bite the bullet and pay shipping from .
 I’m also hoping the market will have a good range of French Terry, but I might not be able to wait because these ones from Stoffen Hemmers are so beautiful.
 They have such a great color range.
 The organic cotton and modal terrys look so pretty and squishy!

-While I’m going to focus on tops and sweatshirts for the most parts, there are a few other items that have been calling my name.
+While I’m going to focus on tops and sweatshirts for the most part, there are a few other items that have been calling my name.

 Seamwork Bryn caught my eye and it was love at first sight.
 I’ve been looking for a dress that I can wear all go over my Rowan bodysuits after my massive Francoise fails last year.
 I love that Bryn can be worn as a dress alone in the summer or layered up in the colder months.
 I’d love to make it up in a cotton twill or a linen, or in something special like this textured cotton linen jacquard from Blackbird Fabrics.